 6) Is this sacred mathematics still present in our lives?

 A perfect example is in our calendars and the counting of time.
 Sacred days are associated with saints that displaced older archetypes (such as the gods) and there are still links in living traditions with these days and where the sun rises on that day from a given spiritual centre.
-The seven day week has no astronomical justification like the month and year have, but the number seven is associated with Saturn as 54 weeks, a matriarchal 364-day year of 52 weeks and a solar year of “a year and a day”, that is 365 days, after which the solar hero dies.
+The seven day week has no astronomical justification like the month and year have, but the number seven is associated with Saturn as 54 weeks, a matriarchal 364-day year of 52 weeks and a From Earth: the time in which the sun moves once around the Zodiac, now known to be caused by the orbital period of the Earth around the Sun. of “a year and a day”, that is 365 days, after which the solar hero dies.

 7) What is the importance of the numbers in our lives?